apache/druid/docs/operations/basic-cluster-tuning.md

 The `+ 1` factor is a fuzzy estimate meant to account for the segment decompression buffers.

-#### Connection Pool Sizing
+#### Connection pool sizing

-Please see the [General Connection Pool Guidelines](#general-connection-pool-guidelines) section for an overview of connection pool configuration.
+Please see the [General Connection Pool Guidelines](#connection-pool) section for an overview of connection pool configuration.

 For Historicals, `druid.server.http.numThreads` should be set to a value slightly higher than the sum of `druid.broker.http.numConnections` across all the Brokers in the cluster.